MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 This article describes how to update a removable or in-chassis device's firmware using the Windows Update (WU) service.
 For information about updating system firmware, see [Windows UEFI firmware update platform](../bringup/windows-uefi-firmware-update-platform.md).

-To do this, you'll provide an update mechanism, implemented as a device driver that includes the firmware payload.
-If your device uses a vendor-supplied driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate firmware update driver package.
+To do this, you'll provide a device driver that includes the firmware payload.
+If you provide a function driver for your device, you can add the firmware update logic and payload to the existing driver, or you can provide a separate firmware update driver package.
 If your device uses a Microsoft-supplied driver, you must provide a separate firmware update driver package.
 In both cases, the firmware update driver package must be universal.

 For more info about universal drivers, see [Getting started with Windows drivers](../develop/getting-started-with-windows-drivers.md).
 The driver binary can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md) or the [Windows Driver Model](../kernel/writing-wdm-drivers.md).